Notifications

 8. Dispose of Old Fluid Properly: Collect the old ATF in a sealable container and take it to a recycling center or auto parts store.
 Don’t pour it down the drain or into the ground.

 Please note that this guide is a general overview and the process may vary based on your specific Mazda model.
-Always refer to your vehicle’s manual or consult with a professional mechanic to ensure proper procedure.
+Refer to your vehicle’s manual or consult a professional mechanic to ensure proper procedure.

 Maintaining the right ATF in your vehicle is critical for its performance and longevity.
-Always ensure to use ATF M-V for the compatible Mazda models and remember to change it at the recommended intervals.
+Always use ATF M-V for compatible Mazda models and remember to change it at the recommended intervals.
 Your Mazda will thank you for it!

 FAQs